danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - [ ] Check propTypes on all relevant components
 - [ ] Invite other programmers to write articles
 - [ ] Stop the article changing when you refresh the page.
 Install Redux Persist
+- [x] Handle edge cases for NextPrev articles.
+(Articles now go round in a circle.
+If you view the first article, the 'previous' article is the last article, and vice versa.
+Avoids conditional rendering and a styling issue, plus recommends more content)
 - [x] Enable dynamic pagination on individual articles (NextPrev)
 - [x] Remove spaces from tag slug (book%20review)
 - [x] Style filter term page